Aavas Financiers

 Aavas Financiers, also known as Aavas, is a Jaipur based housing finance company known for providing home loans in the rural and semi-urban locations of India.
 Aavas is registered with National Housing Bank as a Housing Finance Company and was granted the license in August 2011.

 History

-Aavas was incorporated in February, 2011 with the name of "Au Housing Finance Private Limited".
+Aavas was incorporated in February 2011.
 It formally started its operations in March 2012.
-The name of the company was changed to "Aavas Financiers Limited" in March, 2017.
-Presently the company is headed by Sushil Kumar Agarwal as the MD and Sachinder Bhinder as the CEO.

 The company issued its IPO in October 2018.
-Shortly after issuing IPO CDC group, United Kingdom has invested Rs.
-200 Crore in Aavas.
+Shortly after the IPO, CDC Group invested ₹200 crore in Aavas.